10 Practical Ideas For Better Project-Based Learning In Your Classroom

 If students know that their work will be shared online or in the school/community, they will likely be more excited about putting their best foot forward.
 When you know your work goes directly into the recycling bin once it’s finished… well, less effort tends to go into it!

-7) Grade projects based on the targeted concepts and skills.
+7) Better project-based learning grades projects based on the targeted concepts and skills.

 Create grading rubrics or charts for yourself that help you to focus in on the specific skills that you are looking for in each project.
 Since each group may have a different final format, you won’t be able to compare them with each other very well (which we shouldn’t really do in general when assigning grades).
 Students are supposed to be graded on their level of development when compared to curricular goals, not based on comparisons with each other.